 The right to medical compensation continues for two years after the last payment of indemnity or medical compensation.
 However, an employee with a condition that carries a substantial risk of requiring future medical compensation, like a knee replacement, can file a Form 18M seeking to keep the medicals open indefinitely with regard to the condition.
-See NCGS §97-25.1.
-We can oppose the Form 18M, but if a competent doctor certifies that the employee is substantially likely to have future problems, the Commission will approve it.
+See N.C.
+Gen. Stat. § 97-25.1.
+We can oppose the Form 18M, but if a competent doctor certifies that the employee is substantially likely to have future problems, the Commission will likely approve it.

-Note: If the employee has returned to work at a lesser wage and is entitled to Temporary Partial Disability compensation (NCGS§97-30), he or she may choose to elect between a maximum of 300 weeks (500 weeks if claim arose on or after June 24, 2011) of TPD or his or her PPI rating.
+Note: If the employee has returned to work at a lesser wage and is entitled to Temporary Partial Disability compensation (N.C.
+Gen. Stat. § 97-30), he or she may choose to elect between a maximum of 500 weeks (300 weeks if claim arose before June 23, 2011) of TPD or his or her PPI rating.

-Under NCGS 97-47, following an award, a claim may be reopened for a substantial change of condition within two years of the last payment of compensation.
+Under N.C.
+Gen. Stat. § 97-47, following an award, a claim may be reopened for a substantial change of condition within two years of the last payment of compensation.
 “Compensation” under the Act means indemnity as opposed to medical payments, which are labeled as “Medical Compensation.”
 In cases where only medicals have been paid, a claim of change of condition must be made within 12 months of the last payment of a medical expense.